-Sonia looks after examinations and much of the teaching administration, including TODB, teaching allocations and timetabling.
-Her normal days in the office are Tuesday, Wednesday and Thursday but she is contactable by email every day.
+Alison looks after examinations and much of the teaching administration, including TODB, teaching allocations and timetabling.
+Her normal days in the office are Tuesday, Wednesday and Thursday.

 Madeline McKerchar, Administrative Officer, tel: (7)62423

-Madeline looks after Faculty Board and Teaching Committee, and will be in the office Mondays, Wednesdays (morning only) and Fridays.
+Madeline looks after Faculty Board plus the Teaching, Coursework and Examinations Committees in addition to various projects.
+She will be in the office on Mondays, Wednesdays (morning only) and Fridays.